 The new final Transportation Conformity Determination Report (TCDR) associated with the development of the BCATS 2023-2026 Transportation Improvement Program (TIP) is available to view below:

 The Report is now an official part of the FY 2023-2026 TIP, which is pending state and federal approval before implementation on October 1, 2022.
 Questions about the Report can be directed to BCATS at email@example.com.

 The Clean Air Act Amendments of 1990 (CAAA) established the mandate for better coordination between air quality and transportation planning.
 The CAAA requires that all transportation plans and transportation investments in non-attainment and maintenance areas be subject to an air quality conformity determination.
 The purpose of such a determination is to demonstrate that the Transportation Plan and Transportation Improvement Program (TIP) conform to the intent and purpose of the State Implementation Plan (SIP).
 The intent of the SIP is to achieve and maintain clean air and meet National Ambient Air Quality Standards (NAAQS).
 Therefore, for non-attainment and maintenance areas, the Transportation Plan and the TIP must demonstrate that the implementation of these projects do not result in greater mobile source emissions than the emissions budget.

-Information regarding the Air Quality status of the Battle Creek area will be
+Information regarding Air Quality status and efforts in the Battle Creek area will be